BenjaminMary/gofi/README.md

 ## Changelog
+- 2023-11-05 : add import csv + small update on export + add leading 0 on some dates
 - 2023-11-04 : improve export csv with ID in filename, can handle different IDs in // and delete the file
 - 2023-10-29 : add export csv
 - 2023-10-27 : add last 5 rows registered in the list on insertrows GET page, also add account info